smallest-quark/arr-on-deck/README.md

 If you always want the best quality and not stream outside your local network, go to http://steamdeck:32400/web/index.html#!/settings/web/general and look for `Transcoder` and check `Disable video stream transcoding`.

 In `Settings > Library` you may want to set `Video played threshold` to `95%`.
-For me episodes where being marked as watched, when they were not actually finished.
+For me episodes were being marked as watched, when they were not actually finished.

 ### Plex: Prefer Audio/Subtitle Language
 1. Open http://steamdeck:32400/web/index.html#!/settings/account